Thiago Carleto: Arouca / Linense

 On 10 August 2016, Portuguese side FC Arouca signed Carleto on a two-year deal.
 On 31 October, after only four matches, he rescinded his contract by alleging "personal problems".

 On 22 December 2016, Carleto joined Linense, being a regular starter as his side reached the quarterfinals and qualified to the Série D.

 Coritiba

 On 15 May 2017, Carleto returned to the top tier after agreeing to a one-year contract with Coritiba.
 Initially a backup to William Matheus, he became an undisputed starter for Coxa during the year, being praised for his performances and winning the Bola de Prata despite his club suffering relegation.

 Atlético Paranaense / Al-Ittihad

 On 10 January 2018, Coritiba's fierce rivals Atlético Paranaense announced the signing of Carleto on a two-year deal.
 Initially a first-choice, he lost the status after the upswing of youth graduate Renan Lodi.

 On 18 July 2018, Carleto moved to Saudi club Al-Ittihad, for a rumoured fee of € 1 million.
 The following 14 January, he terminated his contract.

 Ceará / Vitória

 On 16 February 2019, Carleto joined Ceará on a one-year deal.
 On 1 October, he signed a short-term contract with Vitória, after cutting ties with Ceará.

+Retirement

+After a brief spell at Clube Atlético Juventus in 2022, he announced his retirement in April 2023.